-Keeping your Mac or PC running at its optimal performance is not difficult, and a small amount of preventative effort can go a long way.
+Keeping your Mac or PC running at its optimal performance is not difficult and a small amount of effort can go a long way.
 Macs and PCs may operate quite differently, but the tenets of basic maintenance remain the same on virtually any platform.

 They certainly have a habit of presenting themselves when it's most inconvenient.
 But they're important!
 OS updates, Service Packs, and security updates all patch security holes found since the software you're running was installed.

 - Flash, Microsoft Office, and Adobe CC!
 Don't forget about your applications.
 Flash checks periodically in the background and notifies you when there's an update.
-Office and CS apps, though, only check for updates when you launch one of the applications.
+Office and Adobe applications only check for updates when you launch one of the applications.
 Every now and then, leave that update window open, so you can complete the update when you're finished working.

 For Windows users, antivirus software is necessary for maintaining a clean and functional system.
 Fortunately, there is an abundance of quality anti-virus applications for you to choose from.
-We have a few that we recommend, which are listed below.
 Keep in mind that the definitions, what the application uses to identify what is a virus and what isn't, need to be kept up to date.
-Most applications will do this for you, but it's best to check once in awhile.
+Most applications will do this for you, but it's best to check once in a while.

 Take note: because anti-virus applications are so important, and everyone knows that these days, rogue malware developers prey upon that fact.
 Web pop-ups, purporting to be doing a live scan of your computer, and reporting that you have a number of viruses are common while visiting less reputable sites.

 This is a lie.
 Do not be fooled.
 Always do an Internet search on the name of an anti-virus application to verify its authenticity.